emehrkay/gremlinpy/README.md

     g.func.close('body', 'x', 'y') # g.func{x, y -> body }
 ```

 __Raw__: Raw allows you to put anything in and have it passed out the same way.
-It doesnt put anything before or after the call.
+It doesn't put anything before or after the call.
 It is useful for when you're doing something that cannot easily map:

 ```python
     g.set_graph_variable('')